TOSIT-IO/tdp-lib/docs/developer/operations.rst

 This type of graph can be used to schedule the deployment and the configuration of components with ordering constraints by using a topological sort (or topological ordering) to produce a list of nodes which respect the ordering constraints.

-Inside TDP, we use a DAG to deploy a component before another and determine which components should be restarted if a component configuration is updated.
+Inside TDP, we use a DAG to execute an operation before another and determine which components should be restarted if a component configuration is updated.

-Each node (or vertex) is a component and edges are dependencies constraints.
+Each node (or vertex) is an operation and edges are dependencies constraints.

 Dependency
 ----------

-To build the DAG, each component define a list of dependencies, for example, before running `config`, we must perform `install` in order to have binaires and users.
+To build the DAG, each operation defines a list of dependencies, for example, before running `config`, we must perform `install` in order to have binaires and users.

 Noop flag
 ---------

-A component can have a `noop` flag to indicate that this component should be in the DAG but nothing is executed.
+An operation can have a `noop` flag to indicate that this operation should be in the DAG but nothing is executed.

 YAML format
 -----------

-YAML is used to defined components and dependencies, for example:
+YAML is used to defined operations and dependencies, for example:

 .. code-block:: yaml